FraunhoferIWES/foxes/docs/source/models.rst

 * `timelines`, `timelines_<dt>`: Dynamic flow following wakes for spatially homogeneous wind data, optionally with time step `dt`, e.g. `dt=10s` or `dt=1min`, or other values with one of those two units.
 See :ref:`Dynamic Wakes 2`.
 * `seq_dyn_wakes`, `seq_dyn_wakes_<dt>`: Sequential state evaluation (caution: slow, no state chunking), optionally with time step `dt`, e.g. `dt=10s` or `dt=1min`, or other values with one of those two units.
 See :ref:`Dynamic Wakes 3`.

-The `yawed` wake frame is based on the wind deficit model by `Bastankhah and Porté-Agel from 2016 <https://doi.org/10.1017/jfm.2016.595>`_, and when it is combined with the corresponding wake model `Bastankhah2016_<superposition>_[wake_k]` it picks up all model parameters from that instance.
-For other wake models, the parameters can either be specified by adding a new instance of the :ref:`YawedWakes<foxes.models.wake_frames.YawedWakes>` class with the desired constructor call, or the defaults will be taken.
-The `k` wake growth parameter is either specified by the rules described above in the :ref:`Wake models` section, or it will be picked automatically from the first wake model in the wake model list given to the algorithm.

 Wake deflections
 ----------------
 For rotors with yaw misalignment the wake is bent and follows a curved path.
 This is modelled by `WakeDeflection` models, which